 - Amos and Mary’s son Amos served in the War of 1812 guarding the frontier in Captain James Taylor and Gideon Spencer's companies of the 30th Vermont Regiment.

 - Son Elijah Holcombe (b.1734, d.1799) married Violet Cornish (b.1737), the daughter of Captain James Cornish and Amy Butler, in 1756.
 James was a farmer and leading citizen of Simsbury and his father, Deacon James Cornish was a large and prosperous land owner in Simsbury.
 A cooper by trade, Elijah settled in Four Corners (now Southwick) Massachusetts.
 It is likely that he served in the French and Indian War as five Elijah Holcombes are listed from Connecticut.
 He also served in the 3rd Company, 2nd Connecticut Regiment under Colonel Spencer in the Revolutionary War.
 Elijah and Violet had seven children.
 Today, there are at over 80 Holcombes buried at Old Southwick and New Southwick Cemeteries in Hampden County, Massachusetts.
-Elijah, however, may have returned to Granby before his death as he is buried at Granby Street Cemetery.
+Elijah, however, may have returned to Granby before his death as he is noted to be buried at Granby Street Cemetery.

 - At least two sons of Elijah and Violet served in the Revolutionary War.
 Elijah II Served in 1778 and then again from 1781 until the end of the war in Captain Noah Phelp's company, Colonel Andrew Ward's Regiment of the Connecticut Line where he rose from the rank of Private to Lieutenant.
 Ladoce served in Captain Prior's Company, also of Connecticut in 1777-1778.